lmh4686/T2A2-_assessment/README.md

 Other principles are the same as others.

-The `stocks` need to match with its child's `back_populates` value and also the value of the current model's `back_populates` need to be used to define the relationship in child's model as such:
+In the last line, the `stocks` need to match with its child model's (Stock) `back_populates` value and also the value of the current model's `back_populates` need to be used to define the relationship in child's model as such:

 <img src="docs/stock.png">